 Technically, famed orator Edward Everett was the featured speaker of the day and he spoke for about two hours before Lincoln made his brief “dedicatory remarks.”

 7. Did everyone love the speech after Lincoln gave it?

 Everett certainly liked it and he told Lincoln, “I should be glad, if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes.”
 Pro-Union newspapers praised it.

 The speech was interrupted by applause, but how much applause and when it happened is still a subject of debate.
 But Democrats quickly criticized the speech, since they were Lincoln’s avowed opponents north of the Mason-Dixon line.
 A correspondent for the Times of London called the speech “dull and commonplace.”
 The Chicago Times claimed Lincoln insulted the fallen soldiers the ceremony was supposed to honor.
-Another critic, a Harrisburg newspaper, had harsher comments (and just apologized for them last week as the 150th anniversary approached).
+Another critic, a Harrisburg newspaper, had harsher comments (and just apologized for them in 2013).